-- a) Place the samples to be conditioned in a climate controlled conditioning room at 20 ± 2 °C / 65 ± 4 % relative humidity.

-- b) Samples of down and feathers should be kept in a breathable bag or screened conditioning box for the conditioning period.

-- c) Keep the down and feather samples in the conditioned testing room for a minimum of 24 hours (or until they reach a steady-state weight) for the following tests:

-- IDFB Part 3 Composition

-- IDFB Part 4 Oil & Fat

-- IDFB Part 6 Acidity, pH

-- IDFB Part 7 Oxygen Number

-- IDFB Part 11-A Turbidity

-- IDFB Part 12 Feather and Down Specie

-- IDFB Part 13 Feather Pre-Sort

-- IDFB Part 14 Average Feather Length

-- IDFB Part 15 Composition of Blended Materials

-- IDFB Part 16 Color Separation

-- IDFB Part 17 Net Fill Weight

-- Note 1: For Fill Power testing (IDFB Part 10-B), it is not necessary to condition the samples before steaming.

-- Note 2: For details on conditioning after steaming, see IDFB Part 10-B

-- Note 3: For Net Fill Weight (according to IDFB Part 17) keep the entire finished product in the conditioning room for 48 to 72 hours or until a steady-state-weight is achieved.
+- a) Place the samples to be conditioned in a climate controlled conditioning room at 20 ± 2 °C / 65 ± 4 % relative humidity. - b) Samples of down and feathers should be kept in a breathable bag or screened conditioning box for the conditioning period. - c) Keep the down and feather samples in the conditioned testing room for a minimum of 24 hours (or until they reach a steady-state weight) for the following tests: - IDFB Part 3 Composition - IDFB Part 12 Feather and Down Specie - IDFB Part 13 Feather Pre-Sort - IDFB Part 14 Average Feather Length - IDFB Part 15 (A-B) Blended Materials - IDFB Part 16 Color Separation - IDFB Part 17 Net Fill Weight - Note 1: For Fill Power testing (IDFB Part 10-B), it is not necessary to condition the samples before steaming. - Note 2: For details on conditioning after steaming, see IDFB Part 10-B - Note 3: For Net Fill Weight (according to IDFB Part 17) keep the entire finished product in the conditioning room for at least 24 hours or until a steady-stateweight is achieved.
+The entire test should be performed in a climate controlled conditioning room. - Note 4: After conditioning samples the following tests may be performed in a separate climate controlled testing room to be kept at 21 ± 3 °C and $60\% \pm 10$ % relative humidity: IDFB Parts 3, 12, 13, 14,15 and 16.